 A Complete Mold Inspection includes: A visual examination of the entire building, its systems and components Moisture, temperature and humidity measurements; and Mold samples.

-The inspector shall perform: A non-invasive, visual examination of the readily accessible, visible and installed systems and components of the building, as outlined in the IAC2 Mold Inspection Standards of Practice Moisture, temperature and humidity measurements At least three air samples (one outdoor, Two indoor) and one surface sampling at an area of concern.
+The inspector shall perform: A non-invasive, visual examination of the readily accessible, visible and installed systems and components of the building, as outlined in the IAC2 Mold Inspection Standards of Practice Moisture, temperature and humidity measurements At least two air samples (one outdoor, one indoor) and two surface sampling at an area of concern.

 Limited Mold Inspection: $300